Skaelum/Metacrafters--Eth-Proof/README.md

 This code can be downloaded as a .sol file from this repository, making sure the versions are in check with the version of solidity you are using.

 # Execution
-You need to fir compile the code in remix, then make necessary updates in the deploy section of the code and make it run accordingtly
+You need to first compile the code in remix, then make necessary updates in the deploy section of the code and make it run accordingtly

 # Advice
 Make sure the transactional wallet and the one you want to burn or mint coins have the same temporary wallet id provided by reminx on one of the servers.